-PSY 290 Special Topics in Psychology (1-4)
+PSY 299 Special Topics (1-6)

 Selected problems and conceptual issues in psychology.
 Issues selected will depend upon current interest of staff and students.
-Unlimited repeatability.
+May be repeated up to three times.
+(Formerly PSY 290, Special Topics in Psychology)

 PSY 412 Motivation and Emotion (3)